yuchunl/Employee-List/README.md

 4. Only on item can be expanded at a time (expanding one will collapse the others).
 5. Additionally by clidking on the bio content, an action occurs -- popping up an alert dialog with certain message.

-### Test unit:
-- Click the first item "Employee A", it should expand the bio content of A.
-- Click the second item "Employee B", it should expand the bio content of B, while collapse that of A.
-- Click the second item "Employee B" again, it should collapse the bio content of B.
-- Click the third item "Employee C", it should expand the bio content of C.
-- Click the bio of C, it should pop up an alert dialog with item data of C; click anywhere outside the dialog to close the alert message.